We've gathered together some common questions about flying unmanned aircraft in New Zealand.

 The aerial application of agrichemicals is a tightly controlled activity, which is regulated by Civil Aviation Rule Part 137 Agricultural Aircraft Operations.

-Even if your drone weighs less than 25 kg fully loaded, you will still need a Part 102 Unmanned Aircraft Operator Certificate to perform this activity.
+That means, even if your drone weighs less than 25 kg fully loaded, you will still need a Part 102 Unmanned Aircraft Operator Certificate to perform this activity.
 Please contact us for more information.

 Please consider investing in your own knowledge and skills by undertaking a drone pilot course.